 Flood Zones Flood Zones 1, 2 and 3 are from the EA's Flood Map for Planning.
 Climate change The latest climate change allowances have been applied to the WCC Nuneaton model's 3.3%, 1% and 0.1% AEP fluvial events.
 The uplifts applied were 22% for the central, 30% for the higher and 51% for the upper end allowances.
-These are all for the 2080s epoch.
-The latest climate change allowances have been applied to the Risk of Flooding from Surface Water map to indicate the impact on pluvial flood risk.
+These are all for the 2080s epoch. from Surface Water map to indicate the impact on pluvial flood risk.
 The uplifts applied were 35% for the 3.3% AEP and 40% for 1% AEP.
 These are both for the upper end allowance for the 2070s epoch.
 Fluvial extents, depth, velocity and hazard mapping Modelled flood extents have been derived from the 0.1%, 1% and 3.3% AEP fluvial events from the River Anker detailed hydraulic model (2015) and the River Anker portion of the WCC Nuneaton model (2023).
 Depth, velocity, and hazard data have been provided for this assessment as part of the WCC Nuneaton 2023 model.
 Surface Water The Risk of Flooding from Surface Water map has been used to define areas at risk from surface water flooding.
 Surface water depth, velocity and hazard mapping The surface water depth, velocity, and hazard mapping for the 3.3%, 1% and 0.1% AEP events (considered to be low, medium and high risk) have been taken from the Environment Agency's Risk of Flooding from Surface Water.